Nekos4Lyfe/TokenMixer/README.md

 Feature summary:

---Embedding Generator
+Embedding Generator
-*Creating exact blends between CLIP tokens , embeddings and other kinds of latent vectors
+- Creating exact blends between CLIP tokens , embeddings and other kinds of latent vectors

-*Creating completely new tokens using semi-random sampling of a token or embedding vector
+- Creating completely new tokens using semi-random sampling of a token or embedding vector

-*Creating similar tokens/vectors of an existing vector/token
+- Creating similar tokens/vectors of an existing vector/token

-*Merging multiple tokens/vectors into a vector with the greatest similarity to all inputs
+- Merging multiple tokens/vectors into a vector with the greatest similarity to all inputs

-*Assigning token negatives that must be perpendicular to the generated token
+- Assigning token negatives that must be perpendicular to the generated token

-*Concactinate tokens or embeddings into new embeddings
+- Concactinate tokens or embeddings into new embeddings

---Minitokenizer
+Minitokenizer
-*Transform any prompt to tokens
+- Transform any prompt to tokens

-*Split embeddings into individual vectors
+- Split embeddings into individual vectors

-*Send output to the Embedding generator
+- Send output to the Embedding generator

---Token Calculator
+Token Calculator
-*Perform numerical addition or subraction of tokens
+- Perform numerical addition or subraction of tokens

-*Send output to the Embedding generator

---Embedding inspector
+Embedding inspector
-*Find all similar tokens to embedding
+- Find all similar tokens to embedding

+Token Synonymizer
+- Find all similar words in 20 languages using the NLTK Toolkit

 ![TokenMixer3](https://github.com/Nekos4Lyfe/TokenMixer/assets/130230016/48b1b3e7-d2f3-40c4-81c6-d282326df130)

-An A1111 extension for interpolating tokens into embeddings.
-If you are reading then you are seeing an early version of this extension.

 ![Tokenmixer2](https://github.com/Nekos4Lyfe/TokenMixer/assets/130230016/acd006f2-3e5a-4f2e-af1e-3f6d7e834385)